GaiaNet-AI/docs/docs/getting-started/advanced-deployment-options/aws.md

 gaianet start
 ```

-The node is ready when it shows `The GaiaNet node is started at: https://...` on the console.
+The node is ready when it shows `The Gaia node is started at: https://...` on the console.
-You can go to that URL from your browser to interact with the GaiaNet node.
+You can go to that URL from your browser to interact with the Gaia node.

-You can [customize your GaiaNet node](../customize.md) with your own choice of LLMs and knowledge base snapshots.
+You can [customize your Gaia node](../customize.md) with your own choice of LLMs and knowledge base snapshots.

 ## Running a CPU-only AWS instance